lfischler/portfolio-website/src/homepage/on-this-site.md

 ---
+title: "On This Site"
 ---

 ## On This Site

-My practice sits at the intersection of design, data, social research, and speculative futures.
-I bridge speculative design with pragmatic implementation—from leading community energy projects in Scotland to exhibiting futures work at global institutions.
+I bridge speculative design with pragmatic implementation: from leading community energy projects in Scotland to exhibiting futures work at global institutions.
+On this site you will find theoretical and speculative design work exploring these themes; alongside applied work that I've done with community organisations.

-You can browse a selection of my [projects](/projects) across these domains, or view my full [CV](/about) for a detailed breakdown of my experience.
+You can browse a selection of my projects across these domains, or view my full [CV](/connect) for a detailed breakdown of my experience.